-I (Print Name)
+I\\\\\(Print Name)

 I am employed by a Section 3 business concern

-I am a section 3 worker livin I am a section 3 worker living within the service area of the project: or
+I am a section 3 worker living within the service area of the project: or

-A YouthBuild participant
+\\\\\ A YouthBuild participant

-The status of a Targeted Section 3 conviction.
-Nothing in this part sha meets this definition of a Section 3 qualifications of the position to be f ll be construed to requ worker.
-Section 3 work älled. ire the employment of someone wh
+The status of a Targeted Section 3 worker shall not be negatively affected by a prior arrest or conviction.
+Nothing in this part shall be construed to require the employment of someone who meets this definition of a Section 3 worker.
+Section 3 workers are not exempt from meeting the qualifications of the position to be filled.

+FY (year) - HOUSEHOLD INCOME GUIDELINES

-Place a Check on the line that is applicable Family Size Low Income
+Place a Check on the line Family Size Low Income

+that is applicable

-visus is upplicated 1
+1

 2

 3

 4

 5

 6

 7

 8

+\ Circle the appropriate column based on household size and income - income limits are attached and/or can be downloaded from the www.hud.gov website.

-Circle the appropriate column lattached and/or can be download.
-I hereby certify that the information falsification of any of the information punishment under the law. aded from the www.hucunder.com provided by me to be e true and correct and understand an
+I hereby certify that the information provided by me to be true and correct and understand any falsification of any of the information could subject me to disqualification from participation and punishment under the law.

-Signature Date